Explore the outdoors and spend the night at one of the many beautiful New York State Parks. New York State offers:

 - Cabin occupancy can range, sleeping between 2 and 8 people

-- Basic cabins offer at least one room, electric table, chairs, sleeping bed/cot, stove and refrigerator
+- Basic cabins offer at least one room, table, chairs, sleeping bed/cot, stove and refrigerator

-- Prime cabins offer full bath, common area, small kitchen and separate bedrooms
+- Prime cabins can offer electricity, full bath, common area, small kitchen and separate bedrooms

 - Cottage occupancy can range, sleeping between 2 and 10 people